matheusgrieger/vue-clazy-load/README.md

 [![GitHub pull requests](https://img.shields.io/badge/PR-welcome-green.svg)]()
 [![GitHub stars](https://img.shields.io/github/stars/matheusgrieger/vue-clazy-load.svg?style=social&label=Star)]()

-This component approach swaps slots based on the image's loading state.
-Thus allowing you to use anything as a preloader, such as [component frameworks](https://github.com/vuejs/awesome-vue#frameworks)' spinners and progress bars.
-Such method also enables transitioning between states, a designer's dream.
+Swaps between your image and another component when loading images, allowing you to use loaders from [component frameworks](https://github.com/vuejs/awesome-vue#frameworks) such as spinners and progress bars.
+This method also allows transitioning between the two components.

 ## Demo